stormpath/stormpath-aspnetcore/docs/registration.rst

 ============

 The registration feature of this library allows you to use Stormpath to create new accounts in a Stormpath directory.
-You can create traditional password- based accounts, or gather account data from other providers such as Facebook and Google.
+You can create traditional password-based accounts, or gather account data from other providers such as Facebook and Google.

 By default this library will serve an HTML registration page at ``/register``.
-You can change this URI with the ``web.register.uri`` configuration option.
-You can disable this feature entirely by setting ``web.register.enabled`` to ``false``.
+You can change this URI, or disable the feature entirely if you wish.

 Configuration Options
 ---------------------

-This feature supports several options that you can configure using code or markup (see :ref:`Configuration`):
+This feature supports several options that you can configure using code or markup (see the :ref:`Configuration` section):

 * **enabled**: Whether the feature is enabled.
 (Default: ``true``)
 * **uri**: The path for this feature.
 (Default: ``/register``)
-* **autoLogin**: Whether the user should automatically be logged in after registering.
+* **autoLogin**: Whether the user should be logged in after registering.
 (Default: ``false``)
-* **nextUri**: The location to send the user after registering, if **autoLogin** is ``true``.
+* **nextUri**: The location to send the user after registering, if **autoLogin** is on.
 (Default: ``/``)
-* **view**: The view name to render for HTML requests; see :ref:`custom_view`.
+* **view**: The view to render for HTML requests; see :ref:`custom_view`.
 (Default: ``register``)
 * **form**: The fields that will be displayed on the form; see :ref:`customizing_form`.

 .. tip::
-  Any unchanged options will retain their default values; see :ref:`default_configuration`.
+  Any unchanged options will retain their default values.
+See the :ref:`default_configuration` section to view the defaults.

 .. _customizing_form:

 Customizing the Form
 --------------------

-The registration form will render these fields by default, and they will be required by the user:
+The registration form will render these fields by default, and they will be required:

 * First Name (given name)
 * Last Name (surname)
 * Email
 * Password

 You can customize the form by simply changing the configuration.
 For example, while email and password will always be required, you could make first and last name optional.
-Or, you can ask the user for both an email address and a unique username.
-You can also specify your own custom fields.
+Or, you can ask the user for both an email address and a username.
+You can also specify your own custom fields!

 Each field item in ``web.register.form.fields`` has these configurable properties: